datnguye/about/content/blog/internal/context-engineering-modern-llm-ecosystem.md

 - Connect one external tool
 - Watch your users' wow 🚀

+{% tip(type="bulb", title="Bonus Time!") %}
-**🌟 Bonus time!** [This article](https://blog.langchain.com/context-engineering-for-agents/) gave me that "aha!" moment on framing Context Engineering.
-And if you're into the theory stuff, [this paper](https://arxiv.org/pdf/2507.13334) is gold (skip the rest, only references, after page 58).
+[Context Engineering for Agents](https://blog.langchain.com/context-engineering-for-agents/) article gave me that "aha!" moment on framing Context Engineering.
+And if you're into the theory stuff, [pdf/2507.13334 paper](https://arxiv.org/pdf/2507.13334) is gold (skip the rest, only references, after page 58).
+{% end %}

 *Remember: The best context is the one your users never notice — it just works.*